|

 Determining the Percentage of Error Transactions

-When propagating transactions to a remote master site, some transactions are
+When propagating transactions to a remote master site, some

-the remote master site.
+in errors at the remote master site.
 Transactions that result in errors are called error

 transactions.

-Run the following query to display the percentage of error transactions that resulted
+Run the following query to display the percentage of error transactions

-from propagation to the remote master site CEL2.WORLD:
+that resulted from propagation to the remote master site CEL2.WORLD:

 SELECT DECODE(TOTAL_TXN_COUNT, 0, 'No Transactions',